pnkjwebspero/changepage/README.md

+To highlight some text in the content you provided, you can use a markdown-like syntax by wrapping the text with double asterisks (`**`).
+Here's the modified content with highlighted text:

 # Proton Auth Context Package

 This is a Laravel package that provides authentication context functionality using Proton.
 It allows you to easily integrate Proton login functionality into your Laravel application.